New Student Orientation for First Year Students

 The only exceptions are international students who are on visa status from a non-English speaking country.

-All placement exams are offered during the First Year sessions.
-With the except of the Analytical Writing Placement Exam, there is no fee for any of these tests.
+With the exception of the Analytical Writing Placement Exam, there is no fee for any of these tests.

 Mathematics Diagnostic Exam